 Category: HazMat Transportation

-At the end of the 2016 fiscal year (FY), unsecured packages remained the top violation of hazardous materials regulations uncovered by U.S. Department of Transportation (DOT) roadside inspections.
-What other violations made the top ten list?
+Unsecured packages remained the top violation of hazardous materials (hazmat) regulations uncovered by U.S. Department of Transportation (DOT) roadside inspections.
+What other violations made the top 10 list?
 Let’s take a look and help you avoid DOT’s hazmat hit list.

 Both shippers and carriers of hazardous materials (hazmat) in transportation send the vehicles and drivers off, confident in the arrival of the hazmat to its final destination without incident.
 However, your driver may be pulled over by a roadside inspector who may uncover any number of hazmat violations.
 What are these roadside inspectors looking for, […]

 You can’t just load a truck and send it off down the highway without knowing the nature of the hazardous materials (hazmats) that will be transported together.
 You need to confirm that the hazmats you’re loading on a motor vehicle, transporting by highway, or storing are compatible.

 Hazardous materials regulations under the Pipeline and Hazardous Materials Administration (PHMSA) provide the segregation or separation of certain hazardous materials when being shipped by the various modes of transportation.
 Yesterday we reviewed what your employees need to know about segregation when loading vehicles for transportation on public highways.
 Today we will look at some examples […]

 Hazardous materials regulations under the Pipeline and Hazardous Materials Administration (PHMSA) provide the segregation or separation of certain hazardous materials when being shipped by the various modes of transportation.
 Today we will review what your employees need to know about segregation when loading vehicles for transportation on public highways.